0xleal/bip-app/README.md

 # BIP App - Build In Public

-A Next.js application that helps developers share their coding journey by automatically tracking GitHub activity, capturing manual notes, and generating social media content with AI.
+A Next.js application that helps developers share their coding journey by automatically tracking GitHub and Notion activity, capturing manual notes, and generating social media content with AI.

 ## What This Does